 You can also consider getting a mattress protector, which will prevent any vomit, urine, blood, or other liquids from ever penetrating your mattress.
 There are some cheap ones on Amazon that should work just fine.
 It’s always good to plan ahead, and now you’re prepared to handle

-If your furry friend is the one who vomited, whether they ate too much or have a little stomach bug (poor thing), there is one thing you’ll want to do a little differently.
+If your furry friend is the individual who vomited, whether they ate too much or have a little stomach bug (poor thing), there is one thing you’ll want to do a little differently.
 Pet stores or large commercial stores like Walmart and Target will all have a cleaning product like Simple Solution that’s especially made to clean up after animals.
 Use it after you remove the animal’s puke with a paper plate or bowl, and wait about ten minutes for it to settle.
 Next, take your paper towels and remove as much of the moisture as you can, and proceed with the same steps we listed above.